MP for Vale of Glamorgan

 Parliamentary Under Secretary of State (Department for Science, Innovation and Technology)

 Kanishka Narayan is a Labour (Co-op) MP for Vale of Glamorgan, elected in 2024.
-He serves as Parliamentary Under-Secretary of State for Science, Innovation and Technology, and sits on committees related to cyber security, resilience and space, reflecting a focus on science and technology policy.
-His parliamentary activity has included involvement in animal welfare legislation and ongoing technology-focused work.
+He currently serves as Parliamentary Under-Secretary of State for Science, Innovation and Technology and sits on committees related to cyber security and space, following earlier parliamentary work on animal welfare.
+He has declared four financial interests, including donations/support for his MP duties and gifts from UK sources.

-Declares four financial interests: three entries related to donations or other support (including loans) connected to his work as an MP, and one entry for gifts, benefits and hospitality from UK sources.
+Declares four financial interests: three entries related to donations and other support for activities as an MP, and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026